 As a proud southerner, I hate the malicious denigration of my ancestors and their society.

-It’s true, as the economists who advocate for a subjective theory of value have noted, that the entrepreneur’s risks, technology, and managing ability, are indispensable parts of the business enterprise, and it’s no different for the plantation.
+It’s true, as the economists who advocate for a subjective theory of value have noted, the entrepreneur’s risks, technology, and managing ability, are indispensable parts of the business enterprise.
+It’s no different for a plantation.
 It’s not as if slaves formed their own logistical infrastructure and took financial risks.
-So, they were provided with housing, food, medical care, etc. That’s not even a controversial point.
+They were provided with housing, food, medical care, etc. That’s not even a controversial point.
 We all know it’s true.

-Anyway … if the Frederick Douglas Republican movement catches hold, and really does respect the Godly diversity in our society (and doesn’t try to merge all our interests together, or claim that we have no legitimate group interests), then it’s a very positive direction for the tea-party, and I hope to support them in the future.
+Anyway … if the Frederick Douglas Republican movement catches hold and if it respects the Godly diversity in our society (and doesn’t try to merge all our interests together, or claim that we have no legitimate group interests), then it’s a positive direction for the tea-party and I hope to support them in the future.